wwivbbs/docs/docs/cfg/eventmgmt.md

 # Event Management
 ***

-Since WWIV 5.5 the multiple event support from 4.30 has been removed.
+Since WWIV 5.5, the multiple event support from 4.30 has been removed.
 Please use cron or other eventing support from the host operating system.
 The 4 system events (including beginday) are suppored and wwivd will execute the beginday event command specified in wwivconfig.

-###System Events
+### System Events

 There are four System Events you can use and are configured in WWIV.INI